victorjudysen/victorjudysen/README.md

 <hr>
 # Hello, World! 👋

-I'm [Your Name], a passionate and rising software engineer currently on a journey of mastering JavaScript. 🚀
+I'm Victor Kweka (Mekku), a passionate and rising software engineer currently on a journey to mastering JavaScript. 🚀

 ## About Me